jackocnr/intl-tel-input/README.md

 **defaultCountry**
 Type: `String` Default: `""`
 Set the default country by it's country code.
-You can also set it to "auto", which will lookup the user's country based on their IP address.
+You can also set it to `"auto"`, which will lookup the user's country based on their IP address.
 Otherwise it will just be the first country in the list.

 **nationalMode**
 Type: `Boolean` Default: `false`
-Don't insert the international dial code when the user selects a country from the dropdown.
-Useful if you want to accept numbers in national format, and then you can use `getSelectedCountryData` to get the selected country's dial code.
+Allow users to enter their national number.
+Formatting, validation and placeholders still work.
+Then you can use `getCleanNumber` to extract a standardised (E.164) international number.

 **numberType**
 Type: `String` Default: `""`